raycast/extensions/extensions/monorepo-manager/README.md

 Each folder is considered a project or workspace if it has a `package.json` file at the root.
 Otherwise, it is considered a normal folder.

-Actions of a workspace or normal folder:

-- `Show List of Packages` of current selected workspace.
+- Only a workspace has a special action `Show List of Packages`.
 A normal folder does not have this action.
-This is a default action (Its shortcut is Enter).
-- `Show in Finder`: : open selected workspace/folder in Finder.
-- `Open in Visual Studio Code`: open selected workspace/folder in Visual Studio Code Text editor.
-- `Open in Sublime Text`: open selected workspace/folder in Sublime Text editor.
-- `Copy Path`: copy path of selected workspace/folder.
-- `Clear Cache`: clear cached so it can load the latest updates next time.
+- Only a package has this special action `See Package Details` that allows to see details of selected pacakge.

 ### Package List view

 When you select a workspace, it shows list of packages of selected workspace.
-Here are actions of a package:

-- `See Package Details` of the selected package.
-This is a default action (Its shortcut is Enter).
-- `Show in Finder`: open the selected package in Finder.
+---

+## All actions

+A worksapce, normal folder and package have these common actions:

+### Actions related to editors

-- `Open in Visual Studio Code`: open the selected package in Visual Studio Code Text editor.
+- `Open in Visual Studio Code`: open selected workspace/folder/package in Visual Studio Code Text editor.
-- `Open in Sublime Text`: open the selected package in Sublime Text editor.
+- `Open in Sublime Text`: open selected workspace/folder/package in Sublime Text editor.

+### Common actions

+- `Open in Finder`: : open selected workspace/folder/package in Finder.
-- `Copy Path`: copy path of the selected package.
+- `Copy Path`: copy path of selected workspace/folder/package.
-- `Clear Cache`: clear cached to load the latest updates.hot2.png)
+- `Open in Terminal`: open selected workspace/folder/package in Terminal app.
+- `Open With...`: open selected workspace/folder/package in any applications.
+- `Open Remote URL`: open remote git URL of selected workspace/folder/package in browser.

+### Actions if a package has a team information

 - `Open Jira Project Link`: open a Jira project of the selected package if it is avaiable.
 - `Open Slack Channel`: open a Slack Channel of a team owning the selected package if it is avaiable.

+### Uncommon actions

+- `Submit Feedback`: open a Github link which users can submit feedback / questions / issues.
+- `Clear Cache`: clear cached to load the latest updates.
+- `Trash`: remove folder of workspace/folder/package.

 ### Package Detail view